 To allow for a systematic exploration of the space, we implemented a segmentation module that takes as input a route obtained from a route planning system available on the web, augmented with road status information derived from a widely used street directory.
-We used 23 routes of different length and in various suburbs of Sydney in our initial exploration.4 Our main criterion for segmentation quality was approximation to the prototypical BME pattern.
-We experimented with various combinations of road statusbased and length-based heuristics for segmentation; our conclusions from this study were that road status is a good indicator for segmentation (in 43% of the cases); in most other cases (another 34%), segmentation can be improved by augmenting this with heuristics that combine segments on the basis of path length.
-Our intuition is that turn type information could be used as an additional factor in determining segmentation borders but further experiments would be needed to confirm this.
+We used 23 routes of different lengths and in various suburbs of Sydney in our initial exploration.4 Our main criterion for segmentation quality was approximation to the prototypical BME pattern.
+We experimented with various combinations of road status-based and length-based heuristics for segmentation; our conclusions from this study were that road status is a good indicator for segmentation (in 43% of the cases); in most other cases (another 34%), segmentation can be improved by augmenting this with heuristics that combine segments on the basis of path length.